 What Factors Influence the Cost of a Handyperson?

 While the projects sound simple, the size and scope of each project will vary.
-This is why your neighbor may have only paid $250 to have a few lights replaced, while you may pay around $1,000 because you needed every single light inside and outside the house replaced.
+That’s why your neighbor may have only paid $250 to have a few lights replaced, while you may pay around $1,000 because you needed every light inside and outside the house replaced.

 Be sure to do your research, ask plenty of questions, and check references.
-All of these precautions will help prevent you from falling for a handyperson scam.
-While the vast majority of pros are trustworthy, these characters take your money but never deliver on the projects.
+All of these precautions will help prevent you from falling for the rare handyperson scam.

 Size of the Project

 The size of the project will be the most significant factor when it comes to the final price of hiring a handyperson.
-There’s a good chance they’re operating on their own with no team to back them up.
-So, if you have a sizable project that typically requires multiple people, only one person will likely slow things down and run up the price.
+There’s a good chance they’re operating independently without a team to back them up.
+So, if you have a sizable project that typically requires multiple people, only one person will likely slow things down and increase the price.

-But this does have an upside.
-Because only one person is handling the work, it means there’s very little room for miscommunication.
+But the upside is that because one person is handling the work, there’s very little room for miscommunication.
 Everyone is on the same page, and you can adjust and tweak the project together.

 Distance to Job Site

 Keep in mind that the handyperson needs to travel to your home to complete the task.
-The further away you are from their office, the more they’re likely going to charge.
+The further away you are from their home case, the more they’re likely going to charge.
 Research the travel fee charged by potential handypeople to avoid being surprised by the final bill.

 Scope of the Job